T4H5iN/Bash-Cricket-25/README.md

 # Bash-Cricket-25
-A simple Operating System project buit with BASH scripting.
+A simple Operating System project built with BASH scripting.